x

 The intensive drainage of wetlands in the 20th century has led to the disappearance of some 80% of Poland’s alkaline fens.

 The extreme risk to Polish alkaline fens has been confirmed by the results of an inventory of habitats carried out by the project beneficiary, Klub Przyrodników, during 2008-2011.
 This indicated that only 10-15% of the country’s alkaline fens have characteristic vegetation.
 From hundreds of inventoried samples only 34 were selected in northern Poland, which at the same time is the area of the most important refuges in the country of the rare plant species marsh saxifrage (Saxifraga hirculus), fen orchid (Liparis loeselii) and slender green feather moss (Hamatocaulis vernicosu).
-Amongst the sites selected by this project are the most valuable alkaline fens of the valleys of Biebrza and Rospuda, Lake Sejny, Augustow Forest, and the Kashubian Lake District.
+Amongst the sites selected by this project are the most valuable alkaline fens of the valleys of Biebrza and Rospuda, Sejny Lake, Augustow Forest and the Kashubian Lake District.

 OBJECTIVES

-Specific project objectives include:
+Specific project objectives included:

 • Preventing excessive runoff and increase groundwater levels in the alkaline fens;